davesheinbein/ui-kit-modern/src/components/Navigation/Explanation.md

 ## Overview

-The `Navigation` component folder provides a unified, configuration-driven system for rendering navigation UIs, including navbars, sidebars, tab bars, breadcrumbs, and menus.
+The `Navigation` component folder provides a , configuration-driven system for rendering navigation UIs, including navbars, sidebars, tab bars, breadcrumbs, and menus.
 The system is DRY, extensible, and easy to use both directly and via factories.

 ### Key Files